-247 Marlborough was designed by architect Theodore M. Clark and built in 1881-1882 by Vinal & Dodge and Creesy & Noyes, builders, as the home of Josiah Bradlee and his wife, Alice (Crowninshield) Bradlee.
+247 Marlborough was designed by architect Theodore M. Clark and built in 1881-1882 by Vinal & Dodge, masons, and Creesy & Noyes, carpenters, as the home of Josiah Bradlee and his wife, Alice (Crowninshield) Bradlee.
 He is shown as the owner on the original building permit application dated November 4, 1881.
 He purchased the land for the house from the Commonwealth of Massachusetts on August 24, 1881.

 The Bradlees previously had lived at 14 Marlborough in 1882.
 They also maintained a home at Peach’s Point in Marblehead.

 During the 1889-1890 winter season, the Bradlees were living elsewhere and 247 Marlborough was the home of Thurlow Weed Barnes and his wife, Isabel Frances (Morris) Barnes.
 Thurlow Barnes had been associated with his grandfather’s newspaper in Albany, New York.
 He and Isabel Morris had married in October of 1887, after which they lived in Boston at the Hotel Tudor (northwest corner of Beacon and Joy) and he joined the publishing firm of Houghton, Mifflin & Company.
 They also maintained a home in Nahant.
 In 1890, they traveled abroad and then lived at the Hotel Vendome.
 They had built a new home at 10 Charlesgate East but moved instead to New York City.